djaodjin/djaodjin-extended-templates/README.md

 Note that you will need to link ``podofo-flatform.cc`` with [podofo](http://podofo.sourceforge.net/) version 0.9.3.
-Version 0.9.1 as shipped with Fedora 21 will link with no error but the outputed PDF will be blank.
+Version 0.9.1 as shipped with many RedHat systems will link with no error but the outputed PDF will be blank.

 Release Notes
 =============